badmrfrosty/OpenSMTPD-book/src/chapters/3000_logging_tracing_reporting_statistics.md

-Each log line is prefixed with a unique session identifier shared by all related log lines, followed by the subsystem that generated the session, then the event being logged and finally a serie of event-related informations displayed in key and value pairs.
+Each log line is prefixed with a unique session identifier shared by all related log lines, followed by the subsystem that generated the session, then the event being logged and finally a series of event-related informations displayed in key and value pairs.
 Lines carry only the information related to the event they are logging which means that most information is never duplicated in multiple lines.

 So, how do we work with that.